 Wanna see our economy spring back faster?
 Designers are known for their spending, not their saving.
 Feeding a designer, feeds the marketplace.
 Brightly colored plastic Louis XV furniture you say?
 Where’s my credit card.

 Have a counter point?
-Would love to hear from you.
+We’d love to hear from you in the comments below.